How To Balance Running and Parenting: 13 Real-Life Tips That Actually Work

 Once my son was born, however, I quickly discovered that my days of simply grabbing my shoes and heading out the door for a run whenever I wanted had come to an end.

 I was initially somewhat overwhelmed with my new responsibilities and lack of sleep, but, with what I see now as unfounded optimism, I figured things would soon smooth out and I would resume running.
-When my son was three months old, however, I returned to my full-time job and still had not gone for even one run.

 Moreover, my husband became the stay-at-home parent, and it did not seem fair for me to arrive home after being gone for nine or ten hours and expect him to remain in charge while I went out for a run.

-He clearly needed a break and time to take care of his own work projects and I, of course, wanted to spend time with my child, whom I had not seen all day.
+He clearly needed a break and time to take care of his own work projects, and I, of course, wanted to spend time with my child, whom I had not seen all day.

 Faced with this situation, I feared my running days might be over, at least for a while.

-Knowing that running was key to maintaining my sanity, however, I decided it was a priority, and with a little creativity, planning, and flexibility, I was able to run as many miles when my children were small (a second son came along three years later) as I was before we had children.
+Knowing that running was key to maintaining my sanity, however, I decided it was a priority, and with a bit of creativity, planning, and flexibility, I was able to run as many miles when my children were small (a second son came along three years later) as I was before we had children.

 13 TIPS TO BALANCE RUNNING AND BEING A PARENT

-Finish line smiles with my son after a half marathon!
+Finish line smiles with my son after a half-marathon

-The Cardinal Rule : Learn When To Say No
+The Cardinal Rule: Learn When To Say No

 Related: 8 Best Running Games for Kids